lamaustin66/lamaustin66/README.md

 - 🤝 I’m looking for help with **peer-to-peer facetime**
 - 🌱 I’m currently learning **Swift**, **Fastlane**, and **Design Patterns**
 - 👨🏻‍💻 All of my projects are available on [Github](https://github.com/lamaustin66)
-- 🧰 When I am free I like to garden, fix cars, fly kites, and blow bubbles
+- 🧰 When I am free I like to garden, play boardgames, fix cars, fly kites, blow bubbles

 ## 🔨 Languages and tools